kkrishguptaa/bot-dc-htm/CONTRIBUTING.md

 # Contributing to HackTheMountains Discord Bot

 🎊 Hey, Thank you for considering contributing!
-We appreciate your time and effort in helping us improve this project. 🎊
+We appreciate your valuable time and effort in helping us improve this project. 🎊

 The following is a set of guidelines for contributing to the [HTM Discord Bot](https://github.com/xkrishguptaa/bot-dc-htm) on GitHub.
 These are guidelines, not rules.
 Use your best judgement, and feel free to propose changes to this document through a pull request!